IrisVanRooij/irisvanrooij.github.io/_posts/2020-7-17-Symposium-MathPsych2020.md

 5. **Sashank Varma**; Theories that explain versus theories that describe: the case of constraint satisfaction

 6. **David Kellen**: Theories as modelling ecologies

+The talks will be featured on July 22-23, and panel discussion will be on July 29.
+See the MathPsych Virtual conference [website](https://virtual.mathpsych.org) for more information.